wp-plugins/smsify/readme.txt

 SMSify is a free WordPress plugin that allows you to <strong>send personalised SMS messages</strong> to a large number of contacts very quickly.

 == Description ==
 SMSify is a premium SMS plugin that allows you to send and receive SMS within your own WordPress dashboard.
-This plugin has been built with performance in mindr and it does not modify your databse.
+This plugin has been built with performance in mindr and it does not modify your database.
 This plugin allows you to <strong>import contacts</strong> from a csv file and <strong>schedule SMS messages</strong>.
 It features a native WordPress interface that is very simple to use.
 Screenshots available.

 Full list of features: